Yoga for Beginners

 yoga-for-beginners

-In ancient times, asanas were considered to be identical to human births.
+In ancient times, asanas were considered identical to human birth.
 However, in the modern age, there are still approximately 200 easy yoga poses for beginners to practice.

 There are different series of postures.
-Yoga for beginners should try all the sequences of asanas to adjust their bodies in various alignments.
+Yoga for beginners should try all the asana sequences to adjust their bodies in various alignments.

 Asanas prepare the body for prolonged sitting.
-Yoga for beginners increases the human body’s resistance power, enabling one to attain the state of Samadhi.
+Yoga for beginners increases the body’s resistance, enabling one to attain the state of Samadhi.

 4. Pranayama